CURRICULUM VITAE (Abridged)

 Member of the Organizing and/or Scientific Committees of international Schools on Coordination Chemistry (4) and on Organometallic Chemistry (ISOC) (7); Member of the Organizing Committees of various symposia at the Academy of Sciences of Lisbon (on History and Development of Science, on interdisciplinary scientific and social themes);

-Coordinator of the FCT Ph.
-Program on “Catalysis and Sustainability” (CATSUS, to start in 2014); Coordinator of the scientific area of “Synthesis, Molecular Structure and Chemical Analysis” (IST, since 2009); Member of the Scientific Commissions of the Ph.D. and Master courses (IST, since 2009);
+Director of the FCT PhD Program on “Catalysis and Sustainability” (CATSUS, since its creation, 2014); Coordinator of the scientific area of “Synthesis, Molecular Structure and Chemical Analysis” (IST, since 2009); Member of the Scientific Commissions of the PhD and Master courses (IST, since 2009);

 Responsible for the Dual Master Program in Chemistry (IST-Univ.
 Camerino, since 2009).